catseye/The-Platform/CONTENTS.md

 *   Dungeons of Ekileugor.
 No VIC-20 emulator / BASIC interpreter installed.
     **still buildable**
 *   Funicular.
 No emulators installed.
 *   NaNoGenLab.
-The pure Python (and Haskell) programs should work, but many of the experiments have dependencies (like `py-editdist`) which are not installed.
+Some programs may work, but many are written in Python 2.7 and may have dependencies (like `py-editdist`) which are not installed.
 *   ILLGOL.
 No DOS emulator installed to run the executables produced by the compiler(s).  **still buildable and runnable**
 *   kinoje.
 PyYaml and Jinja2 are not installed.
 *   SITU-SOL.
 No Commodore 64 emulator installed.  **still buildable**
+*   Tamsin.
+Only Python 3.9 is included in The Platform, but Tamsin is written in Python 2.7 using techniques that are difficult to upgrade to 3.x.
 *   The Platform.
 While there is a version of The Platform (that is, the Funicularfile and scripts in this repository...) included *inside* The Platform, it lags behind the current version of The Platform by